 Should I shave before rhinoplasty?

-- Yes, you should shave 2-3 days before your rhinoplasty.
-Moustaches and beards can be home to many bad bacteria, so getting rid of this extra surface from your face will prevent infections and post-op complications.
+- Moustaches and beards can be home to many bacteria.
+Getting rid of the hair on your face will help prevent infections and post-op complications.

 - You may want to delay shaving after rhinoplasty for around two weeks.